-Acadian's forest planning and operations for the NB Timberlands and management of the Crown Timber License have been third-party certified to the Sustainable Forestry Initiative® since 2000 and the Maine Timberlands have been third-party certified since 2011.
-In 2019, NB Timberlands successfully completed a surveillance audit to the SFI® 2015-2019 standard by SAI Global and Maine Timberlands successfully underwent a re-certification audit to the SFI® 2015-2019 Standard by NSF Strategic International Registrations.
-Third party sustainable forestry audits are conducted annually as either surveillance audits or full re-certification audits (required every five years).
-Third party certifications provide the general public, Acadian's customers, and environmental groups with knowledge that the assets are well managed in accordance with industry best practices.
-The SFI® program is a comprehensive system of principles, objectives and performance measures developed by foresters, conservationists and scientists, designed to assure the sustainability of forests for current and future generations.
-This standard includes requirements for the protection of wildlife, plants, soil and water quality.
+Acadian's forest planning and operations for the NB Timberlands and management of the Crown Timber License have been third-party certified to the SFI program since 2000 and the Maine Timberlands have been third-party certified since 2011.
+In 2020, NB Timberlands successfully completed a SFI surveillance audit conducted by SAI Global and Maine Timberlands successfully underwent a SFI re-certification audit conducted by NSF Strategic International Registrations.
+Third party sustainable forestry audits are conducted annually as either surveillance audits or full recertification audits.
+Third party certifications provide the public, Acadian's customers, and environmental groups with knowledge that the assets are well managed in accordance with industry best practices.
+The SFI program is a comprehensive system of principles, objectives, and performance measures that provide our customers and the public assurance of the sustainability of our forests for current and future generations.
+This program includes requirements for the protection of wildlife, plants, soil and water quality.